danosborne/api-post/starling-st.md

 ## Open APIs
 It's all about open APIs in the banking industry these days.
 At Starling, we have built our API at the same time as our platform, not as an afterthought.
 We did so in spite of not being required to comply with PSD2 or Open Banking on the same timescales as the other banks.
 In fact, we launched our API weeks before our apps became available in the app stores.
 Our RESTful API is tiered.
-Tier 1 gives read-only access to some financial data, such as account balace and transaction history.
+Tier 1 gives read-only access to some financial data, such as transaction history.
 Tier 5 includes the ability to make payments.
 Readers who want to experiment with our API are not required to hold an account at Starling.
 A sandbox environment exists where transactions can be simulated.
 Starling customers, however, can access their production account.

 This is the first of a series of posts on the use of our API.
 In this post, we will do an exercise with which most people are familiar: obtaining bank statements and performing some analysis on them.
 We are going to to write a simple SDK in [Pharo Smalltalk](http://pharo.org/).
 I have chosen this language for a few reasons: its simplicity; the immediate feedback provided by the environment makes it ideal for prototyping; the minimal syntax allows developers to focus on the interesting bits without becoming distracted with boiler plate.
 The unofficial reason is that every now and then I get nostalgic about it and I need to spin up an _image_ and hack something just for fun.